11 Purdeys Way, Rochford, England, SS4 1ND

 • Confirm that any tax deduction will be treated as trading income if a claim arises.

-Tax Treatment Depends on Who’s Covered
+Key Man Insurance Tax Treatment Depends on Who’s Covered

 When it comes to Key Man Insurance taxation, HMRC doesn’t take a one-size-fits-all approach.
-The way premiums and payouts are treated for tax depends entirely on who the policy covers — an employee, a shareholder-director, or someone linked to a business loan.
+The way premiums and payouts are treated depends entirely on who the policy covers — an employee, a shareholder-director, or someone linked to a business loan.

 Quick takeaway: